t1protocol/t1/contracts/README.md

 ├── <a href="./foundry.toml">foundry.toml</a>: Foundry configuration
 ├── <a href="./remappings.txt">remappings.txt</a>: Foundry dependency mappings
-└── <a href="./deployments">deployments</a>: Metadata from previous deployments └── <a href="./TUTORIAL.md">tutorial</a>: Walkthrough on getting started developing on 𝚝𝟷 ...
+└── <a href="./deployments">deployments</a>: Metadata from previous deployments
 </pre>

-## Tutorials

-Get started with building on 𝚝𝟷 by following our [tutorial guide](./TUTORIAL.md).
-This guide covers:

-- Deploying contracts on 𝚝𝟷
-- Moving Ether and tokens between L1 and L2
-- Using cross-chain messaging contracts
-- Interacting with ERC-7683

 ## Core Contracts Overview